aws-powertools/powertools-lambda-dotnet/docs/core/idempotency.md

 ### Idempotent attribute

-You can quickly start by initializing the `DynamoDBPersistenceStore` and using it with the `Idempotent` attribute on your Lambda function.
+You can quickly start by configuring `Idempotency` and using it with the `Idempotent` attribute on your Lambda function.

 !!! warning "Important"
-    Initialization and configuration of the `DynamoDBPersistenceStore` must be performed outside the handler, preferably in the constructor.
+    Initialization and configuration of the `Idempotency` must be performed outside the handler, preferably in the constructor.

     ```csharp
     public class Function
     {
         public Function()
         {
-            Idempotency.Config()
-                .WithConfig(
-                    IdempotencyConfig.Builder()
-                        .Build())
-                .WithPersistenceStore(
-                    DynamoDBPersistenceStore.Builder()
-                        .WithTableName("Lambda_Is_Cool")
-                        .Build()
-                ).Configure();
+            Idempotency.Configure(builder => builder.UseDynamoDb("idempotency_table"));
         }

         [Idempotent]